orientechnologies/orientdb-docs/etl/Transformer.md

 **Example**

-- Transform a JSON value into a link within the current record, set as `parent` of the type `LINK`, with the result of the lookup on the index `D.node` with the value contained in the field `inode_parent` on the input document.
+- Transforms a JSON value into a link within the current record, set as `parent` of the type `LINK`, with the result of the lookup on the index `D.node` with the value contained in the field `inode_parent` on the input document.

   ```json
   { "link":